Watering Your Plants: How to Keep Indoor Plants Happy and Hydrated

 How to Bottom Water Your Plants

-Bottom watering, butt chugging, is when you put a plant in a container with water so that the water can soak up through the bottom of the pot to saturate the soil.
+Bottom watering (butt chugging!) is when you put a plant in a container/tray with water so that the water can soak up through the bottom of the pot to saturate the soil.

 To do this, you need a container to hold water, and you put your plant in that container.
 Bottom watering allows the soil to absorb the water from the container through capillary action.
-When bottom watering, you want to be careful not to leave your plants in for more than an hour; otherwise, you could risk increasing the chance of root rot.
+When bottom watering, you want to be careful not to leave your plants in for more than a couple hours; otherwise, you could risk the chance of root rot.

 While bottom watering takes a bit longer, it offers some advantages over top watering:

-- Simultaneously water multiple plants using one big container.
+3. You can simultaneously water multiple plants using one big container!

 We almost exclusively bottom water our Peace Lilies because we find it's the easiest way to get them to perk up.
 When multiple plants need watering in the shop, we fill a plastic bin with water and let the plants sit in while we do other things.
 After an hour, we then take them out when the soil is evenly moist.